 - 3. As soon as an application is received by the Commissioner's Office a new file is opened and allocated a unique file reference number. - 4.
 The applicant is sent a letter acknowledging receipt of the application and any application fee paid (if applicable).
 This letter includes the file reference number which must be included by the applicant in all communication with the Commissioner's Office about the application. - 5.
 The application is then assessed by the Commissioner or a delegate.
-Generally, a dispute resolution coordinator will act as a delegate of the Commissioner in determining whether the application complies with the legislative requirements and practice directions.
-In particular, the dispute resolution coordinator will assess whether the dispute falls within the jurisdiction of the Commissioner's Office. - 6.
-Where necessary, the dispute resolution coordinator will contact the applicant to request clarification of the application or additional information or documentation to satisfy the requirements of the legislation and practice directions. - 7.
+Generally, a case manager will act as a delegate of the Commissioner in determining whether the application complies with the legislative requirements and Practice Directions.
+In particular, the case manager will assess whether the dispute falls within the jurisdiction of the Commissioner's Office. - 6.
+Where necessary, the case manager will contact the applicant to request clarification of the application or additional information or documentation to satisfy the requirements of the legislation and Practice Directions. - 7.
 The Commissioner may reject an application that fails to comply with the requirements of the legislation or a practice direction about internal dispute resolution (refer to Practice Direction 23: Internal dispute resolution).